 Transmit the FWL to the BD

+The text of the FWL will, at least, state that the total cost of the licences will be in line with the licences for similar technologies.
+It will also state that access to the standards will be granted in a non-discriminatory fashion.

-BD reviews and approves FWL, establishes DC, appoints its chair, and communicates to GA FWL and DC chair’s identity.
+BD reviews and approves FWL, establishes DC, appoints its chair, and communicates FWL and DC chair’s identity to GA.

 The Requirements Committee develops a Call for Technologies (CfT), whose goal is to obtain the technologies required to develop the TS, jointly with the DC.